 What’s all the fuss about ‘Lucifer’?
 Here’s your rough guide to the show

 It was a major victory for Lucifans, who fought long & hard for their beloved devilishly entertaining show’s story to be continued.
 Inspired by Fox’s equally baffling Brooklyn Nine-Nine cancellation, which led to a fandom backlash and a subsequent rescuing from NBC, the Lucifans had launched the #SaveLucifer campaign, which comprised numerous Change.org petitions, including one that drew in over 300,000 signatures.

 Lucifans also focused their plea on pitching the show to other networks and streamers.
 “The weird thing was when the news broke (about the cancellation), that’s when I started feeling better, because the response has been nothing short of ridiculously overwhelming,” declared the show’s main star, Tom Ellis.

-Now that season four looms tantalizingly closer, we thought we’d take the opportunity to offer up a handy guide of the show.
+Now that season four is in the can, we thought we’d take the opportunity to offer up a handy guide to the show.
 Whether you’re a dedicated Lucifan or just a fallen angel fresh from the gates of heaven, here’s everything you need to know about the show – past, present, and fiery future.

 Welcome to the City of Angels